Favourited 123 times

 You'll be part of our family.
 You can expect a nice tour to our surroundings and lots of tips if you want to explore further.
 We're always willing to improve our language skills so you can expect some conversations in English but more than happy to also improve your Spanish if you are interested.

 Valencia is a historical city with an active cultural agenda worth visiting in any season.
-You'll fine blue-flag beaches in Alboraya and Valencia, a stone throw away from our home.
+You'll find blue-flag beaches in Alboraya and Valencia, a stone throw away from our home.
 If you like the country side, historic towns, interesting landscape and/or hiking we've got plenty of info for you to know our region better.

 Ideally, we are looking for someone with experience taking care of toddlers willing to stay with us for 3-4 weeks.
+(We cannot host couples or families travelling together.)

-Dafne will be 3 years all next summer (2020).
+Dafne will be 3 years old next summer (2020).
 She's a healthy happy toddler who enjoys playing, cooking (making pizza is one of her favourites!), being tickled, painting and listening to tales and histories.
 She only speaks Spanish at the moment.

 We mainly need help taking care of Dafne during the weekdays, generally ~3 hours after lunch in a regular schedule.
 Emma works from home, so you won't be alone while babysitting.